Parsl/parsl/docs/userguide/mpi_apps.rst

 MPI applications run multiple copies of a program that complete a single task by coordinating using messages passed within or across nodes.

-Starting MPI application requires invoking a "launcher" code (e.g., ``mpiexec``) from one node with options that define how the copies of a program should be distributed to others.
+Starting MPI application requires invoking a "launcher" code (e.g., ``mpiexec``) with options that define how the copies of a program should be distributed.

-The launcher includes a series of options that control how copies of the program are distributed across the nodes (e.g., how many copies per node) and how each copy is configured (e.g., which CPU cores it can use), among other options.
+The launcher includes options that control how copies of the program are distributed across the nodes (e.g., how many copies per node) and how each copy is configured (e.g., which CPU cores it can use).

-The options for launchers vary slightly between MPI implementations and compute clusters.
+The options for launchers vary between MPI implementations and compute clusters.

 Configuring ``MPIExecutor``
 ---------------------------